 Option 1: “Dual Slide” Configuration

 The least expensive option and for good reason.
 The panels can be stacked behind one another in a stationary position, but they cannot be moved as a stacked group.

 They can only move the same way that a train or slinky operates, which makes door operation a time consuming task on wide openings.

 Operates like a train or a slinky in the same way as Option 1, except now the operator can control the slave panel from the drive panel.
-Here we’re reducing the time it takes to open and close the hangar door compared to Option 1.
+This significantly reduces the time it takes to open and close the hangar door compared to a Dual Slide Configuration (Option 1)

 The panels can be stacked behind one another and moved in a stacking group.
 This is the fastest and most efficient way to operate your hangar door.

 Paul has over 14-years of sales and marketing experience in the hangar door industry.
 Prior to this, Paul spent 8 years working in a sales division of Apple Inc, where skills in supply chain, selling and customer service were taught at a multinational level.